mgol/check-dependencies/README.md

 ### log

-A function logging debug messages.
+A function logging debug messages (applies only if `verbose: true`).

 Type: `function`